A Free Woman: The Amazing Grace of Mum Bet

 The songs include:

-- Swing Low, Sweet Chariot, in Bet's time a slave song with double meanings, more about
+- Swing Low, Sweet Chariot, in Bet's time a song with double meanings, more about

-- The Riddle Song, a lullaby Bet may very well have sung to the children in her care.
+- Olele Molina Makasi, Slaap, Kindje, Slaap, and The Riddle Song, soothing lullabyes Bet probably sang to the children in her care.

 - Amazing Grace, with one of its several original melodies, a hymn Bet probably sang in church.

-- Johnny Has Gone for a Soldier, a hauntingly beautiful lament for a lost love.
-Bet's husband went off to fight in the Revolution and never returned.
+- Johnny Has Gone for a Soldier, a haunting lament for a lost love.
+Bet's husband may have fought in the Revolutionary War and never returned.